FrancoSpeziali/db-crud-rest/README.md

 app.use(passport.initialize());
 ```

-## Assignment 3 - Reading from the cookie with passport-jwt - Part 1
+## Task 2 - Reading from the cookie with passport-jwt - Part 1

 We will use `passport-jwt` to read the token from the request header